BartoszCichecki/LenovoLegionToolkit/README.md

 It would be great to expand the list of compatible devices, but to do it your help is needed.

-If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the with ``--no-compat-check`` argument.
+If you are willing to check if this app works correctly on your device that is currently unsupported, you can do it by starting the app with ``--no-compat-check`` argument.

 Remember that some functions may not function properly, so keep this in mind.